TOAST-DOCS/Gamebase/en/ios-logger.md

 ## Game > Gamebase > iOS SDK User Guide > Logger

-This document describes how to use NHN Cloud Logger SDK on iOS.
+Here, we will learn how to use NHN Cloud Logger SDK in iOS.

 ### Initialize
-Initialize NHN Cloud Logger SDK with appkey issued from Log & Crash Search.
+Initialize NHN Cloud Logger SDK using the app key issued via Log & Crash Search.

 **API**